rabbit-ear/rabbit-ear/readme.md

 # usage

-Rabbit Ear is bundled into one Javascript file, available in a few formats.
-Use these urls as a cdn.
+Rabbit Ear source code is distributed as an ES6 module as well as bundled into a single Javascript file, available in a few different formats.
+These URLs link to the bundled files:

 ### UMD module